Penalty for failed offside challenge among NHL rule changes | KitchenerPost.ca

 The NHL has a clear message to coaches starting this season: Don't challenge an offside call unless you are really, really sure.

 At times last season, coaches challenged on the off chance a goal would get called back or to at least give players a breather because all it cost was a timeout.
-That is expected to change because, pending approval from the board of governors Wednesday, a failed offside challenge will instead result in a penalty as the league tries to get the coach's challenge closer to what it was intended to be.
+That is expected to change because a failed offside challenge will instead result in a penalty as the league tries to get the coach's challenge closer to what it was intended to be.

+The NHL's Board of Governors gave final approval for the rule change Wednesday, replacing the lost timeout for a failed offside challenge with a two-minute minor penalty.

-Commissioner Gary Bettman said that last season, the second with coach's challenges for offside and goaltender interference, included an increase in the total number of reviews and the percentage that were not overturned.
+Last season, the second with coach's challenges for offside and goaltender interference, there were 117 challenges for offside, 78 of which were upheld and 39 overturned.
+That's a big increase from 2015-16 when there were 88 offside challenges, 53 upheld and 35 overturned.

 It's still not perfect because a coach who wants to take a chance can still claim goalie interference in some instances.
 And there's still the concern that challenges take too long to figure out, but the league hopes fewer unneeded reviews make for a positive step forward.